 #4: Water Usage

 With the cost of water creeping up on a regular basis in Toronto, the water efficiency of your toilet is a long-term factor to consider.
-Since the province implemented a maximum flush capacity of 6 litres, most material suppliers only offer toilets that comply with the standard so take this into account when you choose your flush mechanism, too.
-A lower water usage of 4.8 litres is better for water conservation but less convenient for toilet performance.
-Plumbers in Toronto generally consider the dual flush to be the most useful option, because you can select whether to use a full flush (for solid waste) or a lighter flush for liquids only.
+Since the province implemented a maximum flush capacity of 6 liters, most material suppliers only offer toilets that comply with the standard so take this into account when you choose your flush mechanism, too.
+Lower water usage of 4.8 liters is better for water conservation but less convenient for toilet performance.
+Plumbers in Toronto generally consider the dual flush to be the most useful option because you can select whether to use a full flush (for solid waste) or a lighter flush for liquids only.